YugAjmera/rl-car-ros/README.md

 # Reinforcement Learning on a custom car using ROS

-Package which trains the robot to travel through a maze without hiting the wall autonomously using Reinforcement Learning.
+Package which trains a robot to reach a goal position without colliding using RL.

 ## Install dependencies